Man, 35, killed in road rage in Rajasthan's Baran district | Law-Order

 All four have been booked for murder and are absconding, he said.

-After the incident, villagers staged a demonstration demanding speedy justice and blocked a road.
+After the incident, villagers staged a demonstration against speedy justice and blocked a road.
 They vacated the place after they were assured that the culprits will be brought to justice soon.

 Kushwah’s body was handed over to his family after post mortem on Tuesday, Yadav said.